MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 chall.txt: DOS executable (COM)
 ```

 It's almost certainly not actually a DOS executable.
-That wasn't one of the encodings, and I kind of just hope I don't have to figure out how to run a DOS exuctable in the year 2021.
+That wasn't one of the encodings, and I kind of just hope I don't have to figure out how to run a DOS executable in the year 2021.

 ```
 $ cat chall.txt